 1. All current members of the Association may vote in Association elections.

-2. Current members may vote via the Association website.
+2. Current members may vote electronically.
+The format for electronic voting shall be determined by the Chairperson of the Nominations & Elections Committee.
+Information will be made available via the Association website.
 The procedures and deadline for voting shall be announced by the Chairperson at the time nominations are published.

-3. The polling place shall be staffed continuously by the Nominations and Elections Committee or by designees of the Committee Chairperson.
-So that the polling place may be properly staffed by Nominations and Elections Committee members, it is highly recommended that only those volunteers who are planning to be in attendance at the Annual Conference be selected to serve as members of the Committee.
+3. Since voting is conducted electronically and is available to the membership prior to and during the Annual Conference, there shall be no physical polling location requiring staffing by the Nominations and Elections Committee.
+The Chairperson of the Committee shall be responsible for ensuring availability of an alternate voting location (i.e., hotel business center) for members who are unable to vote online using a personal laptop, phone or other handheld device, and for announcing such availability to the membership.

 4. The Chairperson of the Committee shall be responsible for the safekeeping of the election results.

+5. A call for the destruction of all electronic ballots shall be made during the closing business meeting of the Annual Conference, after the election results have been officially announced.

 SCASFAA Winter Board Meeting